ncullen93/pyGOBN/README.md

 <h2>Overview</h2>
 This is a project to create Python bindings for the GOBNILP solver for Global Optimization of Bayesian Network structure learning.
-The purpose and advantage of this repository is to allow easy integration of GOBNILP into existing Python libraries focused on Bayesian networks or otherwise.
+The purpose of this repository is to encourage and allow easy integration of GOBNILP into existing Python libraries focused on Bayesian networks.
 The first example of such integration is found in "neuroBN" -- github.com/ncullen93/neuroBN.

 This work is not affiliated with GOBNILP or SCIP creators.
 Still, all credit for the real code behind all of this goes to Dr. James Cussens and Dr. Mark Bartlett for the creation of GOBNILP, and to the creators of SCIP.
+Please contact me - Nick Cullen - at ncullen.th@dartmouth.edu with any comments or concerns.

 Here are the links to GOBNILP and SCIP: